Forte-Service-Company-Ltd/float128/README.md

 ### General floating-point concepts

-a floating point number is a way to represent numbers in an efficient way.
-It is composed of 3 elements:
+A floating point number is a way to represent numbers in an efficient way.
+It is composed of 2 elements:

 - **The mantissa**: the significant digits of the number.
 It is an integer that is later multiplied by the base elevated to the exponent's power.
+- **The multiplier**: The factor to which the mantissa is multiplied to get the actual number that is being represented.
+The multiplier is also composed of 2 sub elements:
   - **The base**: generally either 2 or 10.
 It determines the base of the multiplier factor.
-- **The exponent**: the amount of times the base will multiply/divide itself to later be applied to the mantissa.
+  - **The exponent**: the amount of times the base will multiply/divide itself.

+As it can be seen in the previous definitions, the mantissa, the base and the exponent can tell the whole story of a floating-point number.

 Some examples: